nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### List Workouts In A Plan
 A summary of the general procedure of listing all workouts in a plan is as follows:
 1. User enters the command `plan /details <plan index number>`.
-2. A list of workouts that user specified is displayed through the terminal.
+2. A list of workouts that the user has specified is displayed through the terminal.

 The following sequence diagram illustrates how the `plan /details` command works:

-<span class="box info">:memo: To simplify the sequence diagram, some method invocations that deemed to be trivial
+<span class="box info">:memo: To simplify the sequence diagram, some method invocations that are deemed to be trivial
 have been removed from the sequence diagram.</span>

 ![Details Of Plan Sequence Diagram](uml/sequenceDiagrams/plans/images/detailsOfPlan.png)
 <br><br>

+<span class="box info">:memo: To improve the diagram's readability, logging-related, input-checking method calls,
+and exception throws in `PlanList#listPlanDetails()` have been omitted.</span>

 **(Before Step 1)** The user's input (in this case will be a `plan /details` command) is obtained and parsed to obtain a `PlanCommand` object that contains the user's input.